Hiking the Grand Canyon of Pennsylvania

 West Rim trail is linear, so you can hike it from north to south or the other way around - the choice is yours.
 But you'll likely need two cars unless you want to do a return trip.
 You can also choose to hike the entire trail which is 30.5 mile / 49 km long, or just a part of it.
 We decided to hike the first 16 miles / 26 km of the trail from the north and it took us two days to complete a hike.

-We arrived to Ansonia, PA on Friday night.
+We arrived in Ansonia, PA on Friday night.
 Since it was already dark and we were tired after almost 6 hours of driving, we decided to camp right at the trailhead's parking lot.
 Luckily, there was plenty of space and the parking lot's surface was made of old gravel, so we had no issues setting up our tents.
-As a bonus, there was lots of firewood right at the lot, so we even put up a camp fire.
+As a bonus, there was lots of firewood right at the lot, so we even put up a campfire.

 The next morning, we drove our cars to the destination of our two-day hike - Bradley Wales - and left one of the cars there.
 The parking lot was much smaller and located literally in the middle of the forest.
 Nonetheless, there was a nice and clean washroom as well as free maps to take.
 We felt a little bit uncomfortable leaving the car there for almost two days, but we hoped for the best and it's North America after all.